NREL/HPC/docs/Documentation/Applications/Plexos/run_plexos.md

 ### 3: Enhanced batch script submission

-This builds upon the previous example where it tries to run all the models in a PLEXOS XML file one after the other
+This builds upon the previous example where it tries to run the same model as before, but adds redundancy where the job doesnt fail if a license is not found.
+The submission script attempts to re-run the job after waiting 120 seconds for each attempt.

 ??? example "Slightly enhanced batch submission script"